cyclosproject/cyclos4-ui/README.md

 }
 ```

 For systems that are multi language, where each user can have distinct languages, a static language should not be set.
-In this case, the language used by user in Cyclos will be the one used to fetch the translations in the front-end.
+In this case, the language used by the user in Cyclos will be the one used to fetch the translations in the frontend.

 To add a new language locally, simply add the locale to the `locales` array in `ng-translation-gen.json`.
 Then, to create the file with defaults, or update it with new translation keys, run `npm run merge-translations`.
 Finally, either reference it as a static translation, or, if the locale matches the language set in Cyclos, it will be automatically used.